The Painted Wolf pack at Chobe River front

 When we arrived at our camping site we left our trusty camp assistant Bubbles to setup camp.
 Instead we headed back to the civilization and Kasane.
 We had now been of the grid for a week.
 This was the first time we saw other people than those in safari vehicles.
 The reason was that we needed to resupply diesel.
 We hadn’t much left due to more time on the road than our guide had thought.

-Painted dogs at the floodplain
+Painted wolves, aka Painted dogs, at the floodplain

 So we headed back towards Kasane along Chobe River Front.
 We drove slowly searching mainly for predators.
 After a week we were more or less already full of safari memories so our attention wasn´t the best.
 As we came to the river front and was about to begin the last climb out of the park we noticed another vehicle parked at a strange place.
 Our guide stopped to have a look out onto the flood plains when Fredrik yelled Painted Dogs.
 We started to count as one after the other emerged from the bush where the other vehicle stood.
 The count ended at 10, four adults and six pups.
 The first thought was that the pups just had an afternoon meal and I still think that was the case.